 - Keep your themes and plugins updated

 - Remove inactive themes & plugins

 - Keep limited admin users and assign proper user roles

 - Use strong passwords

-This is another important feature available in WordPress which allows you to store all of your media content like pictures, videos & documents that you need for your site on WordPress.
+Another important feature available in WordPress which allows you to store all of your media content like images, videos & documents that you need for your site on WordPress.